miguelcarax/environment-air-quality-measurement/README.md

 ## Deployment

 The stack is designed to be able to be deployed both locally with Docker and distributed with Kubernetes.
-We'll be discuss the two options
+We'll be discussing the two options

 ### Docker